wasabigeek

 Other Notes

-Because you don’t have to physically position an external monitor, the setup takes up a lot less space, and it’s more ergonomic since you can look forward at a floating screen, instead of hunching over a desk.
-My remote setup is currently:
+Since you don’t need to physically position an external monitor, the setup occupies much less space and is more ergonomic, allowing you to look forward at a floating screen instead of hunching over a desk.

-- Logitech mouse
+• the Logitech POP mouse

-- random folding split keyboard
+• a folding split keyboard

 Summary